LabVIEW-Community-CI-CD/missing-in-project-action/README.md

 Before invoking the upstream action, this wrapper validates the inputs and fails early if the specified project file does not exist.

+## Outputs

+- `passed` – True if the missing-file check reported success.
+- `missing-files` – Newline-separated list of files that could not be found.
+- `missing-files-count` – Number of entries in `missing-files`.

 ## Release Notes

 - Pinned upstream action to commit [`204c218`][pinned-action] from `ni/labview-icon-editor/.github/actions/missing-in-project`.
 - `missing-files` output now returns a newline-separated list instead of a comma-separated list.
 Update parsing logic accordingly.
+- Added default `arch` input, enforced `.lvproj` project-file extension, and switched to CSV-based output parsing to preserve spaces and commas.

 [upstream-action]: https://github.com/ni/labview-icon-editor/tree/develop/.github/actions/missing-in-project
 [repo]: https://github.com/ni/labview-icon-editor